-Problem 2.12.22 (Eulerian cycles are not definable).
+Problem 2.12.23 (Eulerian cycles are not definable).
 An Eulerian cycle in a simple graph is a cycle visiting every edge exactly once.
-Prove that the existence of an Eulerian cycle in finite simple graphs is not definable by a sentence of first-order logic. [solution]
+Prove that the existence of an Eulerian cycle in finite simple graphs is not definable by a sentence of first-order logic.
+Hint: Use Problem 2.12.22 "Non-definability via EF-games". [solution]